Rules for the 2018 Lake Erie Walleye Trail

 19. Waiver and hold harmless

-All contestants in signing, or electronically signing the tournament registration form agree to hold harmless the WBSA and the LEWT, any and all promoters, tournament directors, agents, agencies, and organizations assisting the WBSA and LEWT tournament operation.
+All contestants in signing, or electronically signing the tournament registration form agree to release and forever hold harmless the WBSA and the LEWT, any and all promoters, tournament directors, officials, agents, agencies, and organizations assisting the WBSA and LEWT tournament operation.
 Furthermore, all contestants agree to waiver all responsibility for death, injuries, damage, liability, theft, fire or loss of any kind to entrants.
 By signing the tournament registration form, you are in fact signing a waiver form.
 Entries must be signed in order to participate.

 20. NTC Qualification